lanl-future-campaign/c2-sdc22/README.md

 # Platform

 We focus on CentOS 8 and ZFS 2.1.5.
+We assume that there is one ZFS host and 5 Kinetic drives for a 4+1 raidz pool.
+We further assume that each Kinetic drive acts as an NVMeOF target and that the 5 drives are presented as /dev/nvme1n1, /dev/nvme2n1, ..., /dev/nvme5n1 on the ZFS host.

 # Step 1: Install ZFS